nus-sys/neobft-artifact/README.md

 # Collect Data for Part 1

-Open three terminals, the first 2 on switch and the third on the first server.
+Open three terminals, the first two on switch and the third on the first server.

 In the first terminal, start switchd for HMAC program